Agile Resource Planning: The Definitive Guide

 What is agile resource planning?

-Resource planning is a process used to allocate teams and people to work based on their availability, skills and best fit for the job.
-It also involves keeping an eye on resource utilization to ensure people don’t have too much slack time or are over burdened with work.
+Resource planning is a process used to allocate resources and teams to work based on their availability, skills and best fit for the job.
+It also involves keeping an eye on resource utilization to ensure people don’t have too much slack time or are overburdened with work.

 In an ideal agile environment, the need for resource planning should be unnecessary as people should be dedicated to one team and a team dedicated to work on one project at a time.

-But in reality, this is rarely the case.
+But in the real world, this is rarely the case.

 Resource planning in an agile environment